A. Here are the density and density gradients of ISolate.

 Q. Once ISolate gradient is prepared, how long can I leave it in the incubator prior to use?

 A. We recommend using prepared ISolate gradient within two hours of preparation to avoid the mixing of the gradient prior to use.

 Q. What are the diameter of cells that can pass through ISolate and the diameter of cells that cannot pass through ISolate?

 A. ISolate uses a density gradient centrifugation technique as the method of separation.
 The gradients increase in density from the top to the bottom of the preparation, the sample is gently placed on top of the preparation, and centrifuged.
 During the process highly motile sperm cells actively move in the direction of the sedimentation gradient.
 This is in contrast to poorly motile/ immotile sperm cells that do not penetrate the boundaries of the gradient.
 Upon completion of the centrifugation highly motile sperm cells are enriched in a pellet at the bottom of the preparation1.

-Q. Why does FUJIFILM Irvine Scientific provide sperm washing media without antibiotics when all the other companies do?
+Q. Why does FUJIFILM Irvine Scientific provide sperm washing media without antibiotics when most other companies provide sperm washing media with antibiotics?